-5. Provide a complete arrow-pushing mechanism for the following transformations (curved arrows, lone pairs, formal charge and at least 2 resonance structures, including a "best" one).
+5. Provide a complete arrow-pushing mechanism for the following transformations (curved arrows, lone pairs, formal charge and at least 2 resonance structures, including the "best" one).
 Restrict your tautomeric changes to keto or enol portions of the molecules, not isolated carbon-carbon double bonds.
-(34 pts) a.
+(24 pts) a.
+(12 pts)